Toubkal in Winter: Difficulty, Tips, Tricks & What to Expect

 We’ll get an early start for our attempt of Jebel Toubkal, the highest mountain in the Atlas Mountains and in North Africa!

-Although initially easy walking, the scree, the cold temperatures and the altitude can make it feel harder.
+Although the initial angle is steady, the cold, altitude and occasional icy sections make it feel tougher than summer.
 Expect to encounter deep snow and loose rocks as we climb.

 Your local team will assess weather conditions as we climb, and they'll advise when to break out the crampons and ice axe.